|

 The proof of Theorem 3.1 is very simple.
 Indeed, assume that

-In 1993, Dujella [44] has given the second part of the answer.
+In 1993, Dujella [44] gave the second part of the answer.

 Theorem 3.2: If an integer n does not have the form